WeinanZ/EX288-ExamDumps/README.md

 # EX288-ExamDumps

-This is the Asssumption of the exam format befote attending the exam.
+This is the Asssumption of the exam format before attending the exam.

 Exam Sections
 1. Application Deployment